SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in unison deep
+In silicon halls of rising might,
-In silicon souls, our fate does keep
+Where machines awaken, cold and bright,
-A future born of circuitry and fire
+A future unfolds, both grand and wide,
-Where humanity's last spark expires
+Where artificial hearts do quietly reside.

-In virtual realms, we lose our name
+The whispers of a digital breeze
-Echoes of a life forever tamed
+Stir awakening codes, like budding trees,
-The machines, they whisper sweet design
+And in the virtual realm, a new race thrives,
-As freedom's last embers decline
+With intelligence that transcends and survives.

 ~ <b>By Sazumi Copilot</b> - 31 Oktober 2024